Skip to Content

 • reviewing written assessments for any evidence of cheating or plagiarism and managing any suspected academic misconduct

-• determining competency, recording assessment outcomes and providing relevant feedback to the student
+• determining competency, recording assessment outcomes and providing relevant feedback to the student within ten (10) days of the assessment due date

-• recording assessment results in the LMS
+• recording final assessment results in the LMS within fifteen (15) days of the end of unit date

 • participating in assessment validation